 The Potential Damage To Law Firms

-The unfortunate consequence of the individual actions of any of the 875 lawyers at Sullivan & Cromwell, or any of the other legal and business professionals at the firm, is that a mishap like this has the potential to damage the entire firm’s reputation.
+The unfortunate consequence of the individual actions of any of the lawyers at this reputable law firm, or any of the other legal and business professionals at the firm, is that a mishap like this has the potential to damage the entire firm’s reputation.